The Memory of a Number

 And I, like that undistinguished crow,

-drink from that same unremarkable fountain.
+drink from the same unremarkable fountain.